goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 --------------------------------

 The required registrations can be installed for you by the ``zc.async.configure.base`` function.
-Most other documents in this package, such as those in the "Usage" section (found in README.txt), use this in their test setup.
+Most other examples in this package, such as those in the `Usage`_ section, use this in their test setup.

-**Again, for a quick start, you might just want to use the helper ``zc.async.configure.base`` function, and move on to the ``Required ZODB Set Up``_ section below.**
+Again, for a quick start, you might just want to use the helper ``zc.async.configure.base`` function, and move on to the `Required ZODB Set Up`_ section below.

 Here, though, we will go over each required registration to briefly explain what they are.